“You can’t learn Japanese from watching anime.”

 Here are some of my recommended anime for learning Japanese:

 So, ready to watch some anime?
-It’s a great way to spice up your studying, so give it a go!
+It’s a great way to add some excitement to your learning journey, so don't hesitate to give it a try!
 Even though it can be difficult at first, persevere and you’re listening comprehension and Japanese vocabulary will improve leaps and bounds!
 Good luck!